 Example 2.
 Assume the same facts in Example 1 above.
 Under the proposal, the S corporation would continue to have zero regular taxable income and zero AAA.
 The shareholder would continue to have a \$28 AMT liability with respect to the S corporation adjustment relating to the investment expenses.
 However, under the proposal, because the S corporation generated \$100 of alternative minimum taxable income, it would have an AAA of \$100 for AMT purposes before the distribution is taken into account.
-The \$28 distribution from the S corporation would be a dividend for regular tax, but not AMT, purposes, and the shareholder would not have additional AMT as a result of the distribution.
+The \$28 distribution from the S corporation would be a dividend for regular tax, but not AMT, purposes, and the shareholder would not have additional "gross up" distribution.
 There would not be a need to make the additional "gross up" distribution.
-At year end, the S corporation has a zero AAA and \$72 AEP for regular tax purposes and a \$72 AAA and \$100 AEP for AMT purposes.
+At year end, the S corporation has a zero AAA and \$72 AEP for regular tax purposes.

-3 Determined as: Income / (1 minus tax rate) minus Income or, in the example, \$100/(1 - .28) minus \$100, or \$38.89.
+&lt;sup>3 Determined as: Income / (1 minus tax rate) minus Income or, in the example, \$100/(1 - .28) minus \$100, or \$38.89.
 Note that for taxable years beginning before December 31, 2008, the maximum tax rate generally applicable to dividend income is 15 percent.
 Thus, in such years, the amount of the "gross up" distribution would be \$32.94 (computed as \$28/(1 - .15)).